DinoChiesa/Apigee-Java-TOTP/README.md

-# Edge Callout: TOTP Generator
+# Apigee Callout: TOTP Generator

-This is a simple Apigee Edge callout that generates and verifies a Time-based One-time Password (TOTP), as described in [IETF RFC 6238](https://tools.ietf.org/html/rfc6238).
+This is a simple Apigee callout that generates and verifies a Time-based One-time Password (TOTP), as described in [IETF RFC 6238](https://tools.ietf.org/html/rfc6238).